 Næzén’s library were inspired by Daniel Erik Næzén who was a district doctor and lived in Umeå from 1782 to 1808.
 He was a versatile intellectual, a member of the Royal Swedish Academy of Sciences and the Royal Swedish Academy of Music.
 Næzén founded Umeå’s first library and was a student of botany, entomology, mineralogy, meteorology and much more.
 He examined the spa that was on the site before Stora Hotellet in Umea was built and he used the spa waters in his treatments.

-The carefully furnished library is the larger of the two rooms.
-It has a conference table for 12-14 people and a cosy lounge area with sofas and armchairs.
+The carefully furnished library is the larger of the two rooms with a conference table and cosy lounge area with sofas and armchairs.
 There is a fireplace and a series of features linked to Næzén’s world of science and art.
-The library is available for the hotel’s guests and the doors are always open unless a conference has been booked.
+The library is always available for the hotel’s guests when no reservation is made.

-From the library you enter Giisa, the next room, through a Maplewood door.
-Giisa is the name for a Sami chest where you store silver, coins and other precious objects, and the room is decorated with a unique collection of Sami handicraft.
-There is a conference table for 12 people and a separate entrance.
+Giisa - the Sami treasure room.
+From the library you enter Giisa through a Maplewood door.
+Giisa is the name for a Sami coffin where you store silver, coins and other precious objects, and the room is decorated with a unique collection of Sami handicraft.

-Our Giisa is a celebration of Sami culture and our Sami heritage.
-There is yet another link to Daniel Erik Næzén here.
-Whilst district doctor he had responsibility for people within an area of 24,000 square km, which at that time was two fifths of all Sweden.
-For Næzén it meant a lot of long journeys inland where he could indulge his interest in the culture and customs of the Sami people.
+Our Giisa is a tribute of Sami culture and our Sami heritage.
+There is yet another link to Daniel Erik Næzén here, as a district doctor he had responsibility for people within an area of 2,400 square miles, which at that time was 2/5 of all Sweden.
+For Næzén it meant many long and sometimes adventurous trips inland where he could indulge his interest in Sami culture and customs.